juspay/zephyr-sdk-react/README.md

 | checkoutPayload | object | Payload object for Zephyr SDK.                                                    |
 | ref             | object | Ref object for Zephyr SDK.                                                        |
 | style           | object | Optional style object for Zephyr SDK.
 Control the dimensions of the Checkout view |

+Extensive documentation for each of the above parameters can be found [here](https://juspay.github.io/zephyr-sdk-react/#md:zephyr-sdk-react)

 ### Configuration Object